JJ/hoborg/text/text.md

 Republic, ain't it?
 Keeping capitalists names out of the Republic and putting the names the great spirit of the people gave them.
 Whatever.

-So, it was mild going on warm and these two dandy types came up to me from the sea shore, maybe from a ship, dressed to the nines and sweating as if they were going to melt right there.
-Sticking out as a sore thumb, if you ask me, no way to walk in the docks crying "Mug me"; adding insult to injury they were also  yelling "I'm a capitalist pig".
-But I was minding my own business, which was not related to those guys, which were nondescript besides what I have already said.
+So, sunny it was, OK?
+And these two dandy types came up to me from the sea shore, maybe from a ship, maybe from an airship which was a bit farther up the docks, dressed to the nines and sweating as if they were going to melt right there.
+Sticking out as a sore thumb, if you ask me, no way to walk in this place crying "Mug me".
+Adding insult to injury they were also  yelling "I'm a capitalist pig".
+But I was minding my own business, which was for the time being not related to those guys, which were nondescript besides what I have already said.
 They probably had not been mugged yet because one of the dandies had his demeanor bolted on, instead of having been born into it.
 Strong but